Skip to main content

 Whether or not squash is in season, knowing how to cut hard squash is an important lesson for any home cook.

-Cutting hard squash of any variety can be really difficult and somewhat scary, so I’m here to alleviate some of those nerves and show you the most simple and classic techniques for cutting various types of squash, including spaghetti squash, acorn squash and butternut squash.
+Cutting hard squash of any variety can be difficult and somewhat intimidating, but there are classic techniques for cutting various types of squash, including spaghetti squash, acorn squash and butternut squash that make the process safe and simple.

-The first and most important thing to have on a hand is a very sharp chef’s knife or a longer, thick utility knife.
-Here we go!
+The first and most important thing to have on-hand is a very sharp chef’s knife or a longer, thick utility knife.

 How to Cut Spaghetti Squash